codeedu/wsl2-docker-quickstart/README.en.md

 ### Can I use WSL in production scenarios?

 WSL is designed as a development tool and is not recommended for production use.

+### Can I run Docker Engine alongside Docker Desktop?

+No, you can only run one at a time.
+It is possible to have both installed, but only one can be running at any given time.